ncsa/sans-holiday-hack-2017/README.md

 ## Output

 This folder is for outputs from the tools and are reused to answer subsequent challenges.
+The Makefile in here executes a number of the tools from the tools folder and dumps the output here.

+## Support Files

+This folder has a few files collected from the challenge that we use in some of the scripts.

 ## Report